True navigation begins in the human heart.

 My mother thought I had lost what was left of my mind.
 Somehow the notion of getting from Point A to Point B every day, cocooned into a red leather front seat with my chatty toddler seemed like the only logical thing to do: I was running away from matters I had zero capacity to handle.

 The first thing I discovered as Katie and I headed out of California was that I was a very different kind of mother than my own.
 Katie had a Playskool guitar that played a total of eight songs.
 We listened to those mind-numbing, nerve-frazzling songs for two straight hours—in rush hour traffic—as Katie relentlessly pushed that big red button.
-I realized that, if my husband’s cheating hadn’t brought me to suicide, I wasn’t about to slit my wrists over a toy.
-I knew my mother would have hurled that guitar out the window,—probably through the glass—without any concern as to what it would do to oncoming traffic.
+I realized if my husband’s cheating hadn’t brought me to suicide, I wasn’t about to slit my wrists over a toy.
+I knew my mother would have hurled that guitar out the window—probably through the glass—without any concern as to what it would do to oncoming traffic.
 Recognizing my ability to cope with this annoyance amidst L.A. traffic and grief gave me a glimmer of hope: I would be able to navigate whatever came next better than my mother had traversed this same rocky road.
 At least my daughter would not be caught in the same road rage my sister and I had been.

-I don’t remember if the batteries died, or if Katie mercifully acquired better taste in music sitting on the San Bernardino Freeway, but that guitar wasn’t played much after that first day.
+I don’t remember if the batteries died or if Katie mercifully acquired better taste in music sitting on the San Bernardino Freeway, but that guitar wasn’t played much after that first day.
 I had smartly packed kid music that I could tolerate—Peter, Paul and Mommy (Mary), Bill Harley and our favorite lullaby tape.
 We sang loudly and long.
 When Katie would fall into the deep blissful sleep of the road, I would change the tape deck and put in one of the many self-help gurus that served as on-the-road therapy.
 Day-by-day and mile-by-mile the deep wounds granulated.

 At the end of each day, we’d settle into a decent motel, unloading the essentials to make our overnight as homey as possible.
 I learned just how smart my toddler was as she plopped a favorite video into the various VCRs and televisions throughout our sojourn, figuring out how they each worked while I was still reading the instructions.

 Throughout our five-month journey, we followed the highlighted paths on the map as we visited family and friends all over the west coast.
 The pain of being left was assuaged by leaving.
 I suppose it was an uncommon way to end a marriage, but there is no map of the heart that traces a sure path from a dream detoured.
 Sometimes you just have to pack your bags and give yourself to the open road.
-Keep you eyes, heart and mind open for what lies ahead.
+Keep your eyes, heart and mind open for what lies ahead.
 With life—and love—there are roadblocks and flat tires, long stretches of monotony, life-changing discoveries, breathtaking vistas and sweet memories.

 Twenty-three years later, I am still navigating the road less traveled.
 I haven’t been in love since, but have finally decided I’d like to be.
 I’d like to find a man who appreciates the lessons I’ve learned on this long windy road.
 I’d like him to be a great traveling companion.
 I’d like him to be kind, a sparkling conversationalist, passionate, have a great sense of humor and know how to pick out the perfect earrings for the girl that lives inside this aging woman.
 If he has an acoustic guitar, knows more than eight songs and can change a tire, so much the better.